-Did you you that your body cannot produce vitamin C?
+Did you know that your body cannot produce vitamin C?
 This essential vitamin is crucial to a healthy body and glowing skin.
 In fact, we cannot survive without it!
 So, why is vitamin C so important, why did we lose the ability to make it, and what's the best way to get it?

 THE IMPORTANCE OF VITAMIN C